Sixstring982/PicFX/README.md

 		[rshift | lshift | ushift | dshift] [r | g | b | all] [int distance]
 		Shifts the specified channel in the calling direction by distance pixels.

+5. Scripting

+	PicFX supports some basic scripting.
+All you must do is use the rscript command in conjunction with the filename of the script that you wish to run.

+	A script consists of a series of any of the commands listed in section
+	4. If you wish to see an example, there is a sample script called demo.pfs located in the samples folder.

 Happy glitching!